IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 .. _license-terms:

-License + Terms
+Terms
 =======================

 CC0 Public Domain Dedication Waiver + Dataset Terms of Use
 ---------------------------------------------------------------

-For Dataset Licenses, starting with Dataverse version 4.0, all new datasets will default to a `CC0 public domain dedication
+Starting with Dataverse version 4.0, all new datasets will default to a `CC0 public domain dedication
 <https://creativecommons.org/publicdomain/zero/1.0/>`_ waiver.
 CC0 facilitates reuse and extensibility of research data.
 Our `Community Norms <http://best-practices.dataverse.org/harvard-policies/community-norms.html>`_ as well as good scientific practices expect that proper credit is given via citation.
 If you are unable to give your datasets a CC0 waiver you may enter